 Personal Lessons Learned Since The 2008 – 2009 Global Financial Crisis

-With higher interest rates for longer and an inverted yield curve, another global financial crisis might be brewing.
-The Board Of Governors are all very rich, so they'll be OK.
+The Board Of Governors are all very rich, so they'll be OK if another financial crisis hits.
+Fed Chair Jerome Powell is easily worth over $150 million.
 However, a world of hurt could be coming for the middle class who will lose their jobs in droves.
+If the Fed is behind the curve in cutting rates, as it was in September 2007, the damage could be too heavy to lift.

 Thankfully, balance sheets are stronger this time around.
-Many of us have also diversified based on our risk tolerance.
+Many of us have also diversified our investments according to our risk tolerance.
 Therefore, I don't think this next recession will be as bad.
 However, you never know for sure with risk assets and policymakers.

 Regional Banks On Shaky Ground

-We almost went through another global financial crisis with the failing of Silicon Valley Bank and First Republic in 2023.
+In 2023, we almost went through another global financial crisis with the failing of Silicon Valley Bank and First Republic.
 Luckily, the federal government stepped in to backstop all depositors of SVB and Signature Bank.

 On September 15, 2008, Lehman Brothers did go bust.
 I remember this day clearly because I made a $100 side bet with my friend the US government would bail it out.
 To my surprise, the US government didn't rescue Lehman, and the stock cratered that Monday and never recovered.
 This is my most poignant memory of the financial crisis.